cmfunk81/CHECKLISTS/README.md

    - Edit the page and add the Checklist Task component.
    - Save and activate.

+3. **Assign Permissions to Users
+  - Assign Permission Set Checklist Users to all Admin Users
+  - Assign Permission Set Group Checklist Permissions to all Non-Admin Users

 ##Usage
 - Navigate to a Task record with an associated Checklist Instance.
 - The Lightning card will display: